Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Graph of valid plane trees: Global Structure

-We conclude that the $i^{th}$ and $j^{th}$ half-edges are left edges with complementary labels $B$ and $\overline{B}$ that are incident to the same vertex in $T$.
-If the edges containing $i$ and $j$ in $T$ are $e(i,k_i)$ and $e(j,k_j)$ then by definition we may perform a valid local move of type 2 on $e(i,k_i)$ and $e(j,k_j)$ as desired. \end{proof}

-In other words consider the graph $\mathcal{G}_P^+$ in which each edge is directed consistently with local moves of type 2.
-Then $\mathcal{G}_P^+$ has a unique sink, and that sink corresponds to the valid plane tree $T_0$.
+{Furthermore} if the edges of $\mathcal{G}_P$ are directed and correspond to type $2$ local moves, then the graph has a unique sink $T_0$.

-\begin{corollary} Fix a primary sequence $P$ with a valid plane tree and let $T_0$ be the valid plane tree for $P$ produced by the greedy algorithm.
+\begin{corollary} Fix a primary sequence $P$ with {at least one} valid plane tree and let $T_0$ be the valid plane tree for $P$ produced by the greedy algorithm.
 Let $\mathcal{G}_P^+$ denote the graph whose vertices are valid plane trees for $P$ and with a directed edge $T \rightarrow T'$ if there is a local move of type 2 from $T$ to $T'$.

 The valid plane tree $T_0$ is the unique sink in the directed graph $\mathcal{G}_P^+$. \end{corollary}

 \begin{proof} Corollary \ref{corollary: $T_0$ has no type 2} proved that $T_0$ has no edges directed out so $T_0$ is a sink in $\mathcal{G}_P^+$.
 Theorem \ref{theorem: non-greedy trees have type 2} proved that every other tree has at least one edge directed out so there are no other sinks in the graph $\mathcal{G}_P^+$. \end{proof} \begin{remark} The graph $\mathcal{G}_P^+$ may have several sources.
 For instance the graph on the sequence $A\overline{A}B\overline{B}A\overline{A}B\overline{B}$ has two sources and one sink.